Forest Service, USDA.

 Regulatory Flexibility Act Analysis

 The Agency has considered the final rule under the requirements of the Regulatory Flexibility Act (5 U.S.C.
 602 et seq.).
-This final rule will not have any direct effect on small entities as defined by the Regulatory Flexibility Act.
-The final rule will not impose recordkeeping requirements on small entities; will not affect their competitive position in relation to large entities; and will not affect their cash flow, liquidity, or ability to remain in the market.
-Therefore, the Department has determined that this final rule would not have a significant economic impact on a substantial number of small entities pursuant to the Regulatory Flexibility Act.
+This final rule would not have any direct effect on small entities as defined by the Regulatory Flexibility Act.
+The final rule would not impose recordkeeping requirements on small entities; would not affect their competitive position in relation to large entities; and would not affect their cash flow, liquidity, or ability to remain in the market.
+Therefore, the Forest Service has determined that this final rule would not have a significant economic impact on a substantial number of small entities pursuant to the Regulatory Flexibility Act.

-The Department has considered this final rule under the requirements of E.O.
+The Agency has considered this final rule under the requirements of E.O.
 13132, Federalism.
-The Department has concluded that the final rule conforms with the federalism principles set out in this executive order; will not impose any compliance costs on the States; and will not have substantial direct effects on the States, on the relationship between the Federal Government and the States, nor on the distribution of power and responsibilities among the various levels of government.
-Therefore, the Department concludes that this final rule does not have federalism implications.
+The Agency has concluded that the final rule conforms with the federalism principles set out in this E.O.; would not impose any compliance costs on the States; and would not have substantial direct effects on the States, on the relationship between the Federal Government and the States, nor on the distribution of power and responsibilities among the various levels of government.
+Therefore, the Agency concludes that this final rule does not have federalism implications.

 Consultation With Tribal Governments

 Tribal consultation is not required for the revisions to the Small Tracts Act regulations effected in this final rule.
-Tribal consultation on individual proposed projects and local notification requirements to Tribes and other individuals for land adjustment activities will occur as required.
+The changes are not subject to interpretation or further definition.
+Local notification requirements to Tribes and other individuals for land Start Printed Page 8181adjustment activities will occur as required.

 No Takings Implications

-The Department has analyzed this final rule in accordance with the principles and criteria found in E.O.
-12630, Governmental Actions and Interference With Constitutionally Protected Property Rights, and has determined that the rule does not pose the risk of a taking of protected private property.
+The Agency has analyzed this final rule in accordance with the principles and criteria found in E.O.
+12630, Governmental Actions and Interference with Constitutionally Protected Property Rights, and has determined that the rule does not pose the risk of a taking of protected private property.

 Controlling Paperwork Burdens on the Public